harvard-library/STLee-blacklight/README.md

 ### [lib/harvard/library_cloud/collections.rb](lib/harvard/library_cloud/collections.rb)

 * Define method `add_to_collection` which is called by BlackLight when the 'Add to Collection' dialog is displayed
-* Define method `add_to_collection_action` which submits a single item to be added to a LibraryCloud collection
+* Define method `add_to_collection_action` which submits one or more items to be added to a LibraryCloud collection
 * Define method `add_to_collection_solr_document_path` which is called by BlackLight to define the URL to invoke the "Add to Collection" action
 * Define methd `available_collections` which retrives a list of collections to which an item can be added